 JB introduced the item and reviewed the approved set of criteria that Design Advisory Group (DAG) would assess ahead of M5.
 As code bodies were required to deliver the code drafting, and confidence is needed to ensure design transition, a CCAG meeting would need to be held ahead of the DAG meeting on M5.

-TC shared the MHHS success criteria published by the Balance and Settling Code (BSC) as referenced in the digitised code.
-TC recommended the DAG should refer to the BSC criteria, to the agreement of the CCAG.
+TC shared the MHHS success criteria set out in the Balancing and Settlement Code (Section C 12.7).
+TC recommended the DAG should refer to the MHHS BSC obligations, to the agreement of the CCAG.

 ACTION CCAG09-05: Highlight BSC MHHS success criteria to DAG